ZhuYuanMing/ZhuYuanMing.github.io/about.md

   ko-KR   : *KO
 key: page-about
 ---
+---

 ##About Me

 Welcome to my blog!

-My name is Zhu YuanMing(yeah, I'm Chinese).
-I'm still a student from [ZheJiang University](www.zju.edu.cn), just an interest-driven programmer and a life-long learner.
+My name is Zhu YuanMing(yeah, I am Chinese).
+I am still a student from [ZheJiang University](https://www.zju.edu.cn), just an interest-driven programmer and a life-long learner.

-I'm just a freshman in Information Security, and have little experience in CTF.
-These years I'll learn more about System Security, more specificly, docker.
-If you're also interested at docker or just security and wanna to have someone to be a learn partner, you can contact me.Of course, if you have any problem about the blog, you can contact me, too.
+I am just a freshman in Information Security, and have little experience in CTF.
+These years I will learn more about System Security, more specificly, docker.
+If you are also interested at docker or just security and wanna to have someone to be a learn partner, you can contact me.Of course, if you have any problem about the blog, you can contact me, too.

 ##Skills

-Still nothing(I'm sorry for having nothing well enough to show).
+Still nothing(I am sorry for having nothing well enough to show).

 ##Contacts